ReCommenXer/BFTest/README.md

                                 sethiddenproperty(game:GetService("Players").LocalPlayer, "SimulationRadius", math.huge)
                             end
                          end
-                         if _G.ghoul and StartMagnetghoul then
+                         if ghoul and StartMagnetghoul then
                             if (v.HumanoidRootPart.Position - PosMonghoul.Position).Magnitude <= 250 and v:FindFirstChild("Humanoid") and v:FindFirstChild("HumanoidRootPart") and v.Humanoid.Health > 0 then

                                 v.Humanoid:ChangeState(11)